Why Apple's Foldable iPhone Isn't a Thing... Yet

 What's happening

-The Galaxy Z Flip 4 and Z Fold 4 were announced at Samsung's annual August Unpacked event.
+The Galaxy Z Flip 4 and Z Fold 4 were announced this week at Samsung Unpacked.

 Why it matters